 The Care Act 2014 sets out carers rights in law, giving them the same rights to support as the person they care for.
-The Act, introduces a national eligibility criteria for carers, which local authorities must use when deciding if a carers’ needs meet the new rules and therefore have eligible needs for support.
+The Act, introduced a national eligibility criteria for carers, which local authorities must use when deciding if a carers’ needs meet the new rules and therefore have eligible needs for support.

-Any carer living in the Borough who supports an adult can join the basic scheme wherever the person you care for lives.
+Any carer living in Dudley Borough who supports an adult can join the basic scheme wherever the person you care for lives.
 We record your information on the Dudley Telecare Service database.
 We send you a card and key fob with a unique code number and a 24/7 365 days a year emergency telephone number.
 If you, the carer, have an emergency they will contact the nominated people to tell them their support is needed.
-Complete the application form or contact the Carers Network for a copy.
+Complete the application form or contact the Dudley Carers Hub for a copy.

 Note: Carers of children with disabilities can also have an Emergency Card.
 You will need to contact the Children with Disabilities Team

-Looking after Me is the carers’ version of the Expert Patient Programme (EPP) which is for anyone with a long term illness and disability.
+Looking after Me is the carers’ version of the national Expert Patient Programme (EPP) which is for anyone with a long term illness and disability.
 This is a self management course for adult carers with long-term health problems including stress and tiredness.
 It aims to help carers to learn new coping skills, develop the confidence to take more control of their life and meet with others who share similar experiences.
-Carers need to commit to one, three hour session a week for six weeks.
+Carers need to commit to one, three hour session per week for six weeks.
 Some courses are open to all carers; others focus on carers of people with a specific illness or disability.
 Call 01384 816 437 or email email@example.com for dates and venues.

 Dudley Carers Network